 Polygel nails that are applied using nail forms instead of using nail tips tend to be more durable.

-Nail forms tend to bond completely to the entire nail plate giving your polygel nails a stronger adhesion to your natural nails allowing them to last longer.
+Nail forms allow the polygel to bond completely to the entire nail plate giving your polygel nails a stronger adhesion to your natural nails allowing them to last longer.

-Whilst nail tips rely on nail glue which is more prone to lifting.
+Whilst nail tips rely on nail glue which creates a weaker bond to your nail plate and thus makes your polygel nails more prone to lifting.

 There are different ways to apply polygel nails you can click here to read more about the different ways to apply Polygel.